digitalave/digitalave-old-website-2023-07-06/_posts/2020-04-06-How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.md

 <img src="/assets/img/post-imgs/jenkins-ubuntu/5.png" width="auto" alt="Digital Avenue DevOps Tutorials">

-Click on the Start using Jenkins button and you will be redirected to the Jenkins dashboard logged in as the admin user you have created in one of the previous steps.
+Click on the Start using Jenkins button.
+You will be redirected to the Jenkins dashboard logged in as the admin user you have created in one of the previous steps.

 <img src="/assets/img/post-imgs/jenkins-ubuntu/6.png" width="auto" alt="Digital Avenue DevOps Tutorials">